 For thrill-seekers and adventure lovers, Iron Coyote Challenge Park is the perfect place for you in Bloomington.
 This 20,000 sq/ft park offers a variety of obstacles and challenges for you to overcome, such as a rock climbing wall, zip lines, and more.

 Among their offerings are high ropes courses with over 35 elements and four Ninja Warrior-inspired obstacle courses.
-There is also a full-service cafe on-site to keep you and the whole family fueled up for a day of adrenaline-powered activities.
+A full-service cafe is also on-site to fuel you and the whole family for a day of adrenaline-powered activities.

-If you plan on celebrating a birthday during your trip to Bloomington, Iron Coyote is one of the best places to celebrate.
-It’s for sure a favorite among kiddos and adventurous souls of all ages.
+Iron Coyote is one of the best places to celebrate if you plan on celebrating a birthday during your trip to Bloomington.
+It’s a favorite among kiddos and adventurous souls of all ages.

 See Related: Best Places to Travel For Your Birthday